Use the following guide to troubleshoot common issues with Cloud Router:

-If Cloud Router receives an on-premises route that doesn't have a MED
+If the Cloud Router receives an on-premises route that doesn't have a

-value, Cloud Router follows the behavior described in
+MED value, the Cloud Router follows the behavior described in

 the lowest possible MED value (

-You can't send and learn MED values over an L3 Partner Interconnect connection
+You can't send and learn MED values over a Layer 3 Partner Interconnect connection

-If you are using a Partner Interconnect connection where a Layer 3 Partner handles BGP for you, then Cloud Router can't learn MED values from your on-premises router or send MED values to that router.
+If you are using a Partner Interconnect connection where a Layer 3 service provider handles BGP for you, Cloud Router can't learn MED values from your on-premises router or send MED values to that router.
 This is because MED values can't pass through autonomous systems.
-This means that, over this type of connection, you can't set priorities for routes advertised by Cloud Router to your on-premises router, and you can't set route priorities for routes advertised by your on-premises router to your VPC network.
+Over this type of connection, you can't set route priorities for routes advertised by Cloud Router to your on-premises router.
+In addition, you can't set route priorities for routes advertised by your on-premises router to your VPC network.